 In the world of filtration, woven wire mesh is a vital asset for a wide range of uses.
 It provides desirable precision when filtering unwanted debris from the final product while offering the freedom needed to maintain a strong rate of flow.

-But how do you determine what mesh specification works best for your process?
+But how do you determine what mesh specifications work best for your process?
 What are the deciding factors?

-With 140 years of woven wire experience, W.S.
+With 150 years of woven wire experience, W.S.
 Tyler is here to help.
-We understand that there are three factors that come into play when finding the best option.
+We understand that there are three primary factors that come into play when finding the best option.
 These factors are mesh count, wire diameter, and micron rating.

 This article will go over just that, defining each factor, explaining why you should understand the best specifications for your operation, and the possible risks you face if you don’t take any one into consideration.